 The government also zeroed the heavy vehicle road user charge (32.4 cents per litre for vehicles over 4.5 tonnes GVM) for the same three months.
 That helps freight costs, which should eventually flow through to prices at regional servos.

-Where the Australia fuel shortage 2026 is hitting hardest#
+Where the Australia fuel shortage 2026 stands by state#

 New South Wales#